 Dr Donia Zhang

-Dr Donia Zhang had a 2-year university education in mathematics in Beijing, China; she then embarked on a 6-year architectural education in the UK.
-After graduation with a BA honors degree in Architecture (1992), a Graduate Diploma in Architecture (1994), a concurrent Graduate Diploma in Urban Design (1994), and a Master of Arts in Urban Design (1995), all from Oxford Brookes University, she moved to Canada in 1995 and has worked for several architectural, urban design, and interior design companies around Toronto and Chicago.
-In 2005, she obtained her Master of Education degree from Brock University in Canada, majoring Organizational and Administrative Studies in Education, and then taught Art History and AutoCAD, among other subjects, in Toronto.
+Dr Donia Zhang grew up in Beijing, China, and embarked on a 6-year architectural education at Oxford Brookes University in the UK (1988).
+After graduation with a BA honors degree in Architecture (1992), a Postgraduate Diploma in Architecture (1994), a concurrent Postgraduate Diploma in Urban Design (1994), and a Master of Arts in Urban Design (1995), she moved to Canada in 1995 and has worked for a number of architectural, urban design, and interior design companies in Toronto and Chicago.
+In 2005, she obtained her Master of Education degree from Brock University in Canada, majoring Organizational and Administrative Studies in Education, and then taught Art History, Interior Design, and AutoCAD, at community colleges in Toronto.

-Contact Donia at email@example.com
+Contact email: email@example.com